Dirac structures, nonholonomic systems and reduction: Reduction of nonholonomic systems

 and thus the vector field $X$ is a section of $\mathcal{H}$.
 Hence it is easy to see that the pull back to $M $ of \eqref{nonholonomic_hamiltonian_vector_field} subject to the constraints \eqref{constraints} is equivalent to $X\in\Gamma(\mathcal{H})$ and ${\mathbf{i}}_{X}\omega_\mathcal{H}= \mathbf{d} H \arrowvert_{\mathcal{H}}$.

-Assume that $G$ is a Lie group acting symplectically on $T^*Q$ (not necessarily the lift of an action on $Q $), leaves $M$ invariant, and preserves the Hamiltonian $ H $.
-Assume that the quotient $\bar{M}=M/G$ is a smooth manifold with projection map $\pi:M\to\bar{M}$ a submersion.
+Let $G$ be a Lie group acting symplectically on $T^*Q$ (not necessarily the lift of an action on $Q $), that leaves $M$ invariant and preserves the Hamiltonian $ H $.
+Furthermore, assume that the quotient $\bar{M}=M/G$ is a smooth manifold with projection map $\pi:M\to\bar{M}$, a submersion.
 Since $G$ is a symmetry group of the nonholonomic system, all intrinsically defined vector fields and distributions push down to $\bar{M}$.